-- □ Select the story menu (the ▲ menu) on the bottom left to open it.
+- Select the story menu (the ▲ menu) on the bottom left to open it.
 This menu allows you to toggle certain options that affect your story as a whole.
-You can also use this menu to archive and save local copies of your Twine. - □ In the ▲ menu, select "Change Story Format."
-Select "SugarCube 2.34.1." - □ Press the "x" in the top right corner of the pop-up window to return to the story editing screen.
+You can also use this menu to archive and save local copies of your Twine. - In the ▲ menu, select "Change Story Format."
+Select "SugarCube 2.34.1." - Select the "x" in the top-right corner of the pop-up window to return to the story editing screen.

 Feel free to explore other options in the ▲ menu as you build.
-Keep in mind that changing the story format will change the programming language of your Twine, which may affect the mechanics addressed in this guide (as well as CSS elements, macros, and other styles).
+Keep in mind that changing the story format will change the programming language of your Twine, which will affect the way certain elements of your story are presented (particularly CSS elements, macros, and other styles).